 Despite the challenges of coalition work, the John Rex Endowment believes strong collaboration, collective planning, and unified action is critical to ensuring Wake County children have a healthy weight, that they are living safe and injury-free, and that they have positive mental health, social and emotional well-being.
 Therefore, we will focus on building the capacity and effectiveness of existing Wake County coalitions working in these areas.

 - Build the interest and commitment of existing coalitions to engage in capacity building work.

 - Identify ways to contribute to stronger and more effective coalitions.

 See Our Plan for Impact, 2013-2018 for detail on this goal and strategies.

 Current funding opportunities are announced through a Request for Proposal process.
-Our 2017 funding opportunity will prioritize funding to coalitions aligned with our Injury Prevention or Mental Health, Social and Emotional Well-being funding areas though applications are welcome from coalitions working in Healthy Weight.
+Our 2017 funding opportunity prioritizes funding to coalitions aligned with our Injury Prevention or Mental Health, Social and Emotional Well-being funding areas though applications are welcome from coalitions working in Healthy Weight.